Xses-1/Keypad-keyboard-6-key-keyboard/README.md

 # Arrow Pad Keyboard

-This repo allows you to build custom keypad keyboard.

 There are 2 versions of PCB design due to chip shortage.
 Folder "VIMorKeypad_Keyboard" contains STM Cube IDE project which can be compiled for every µC and keybinding can be also modified. "main.c" is just main code in STM Cube IDE project.